Skip to main content Accessibility information

 Subject to a disclosure and barring check on completion of our four year integrated Master's Osteopathic Medicine you will qualify as a registered Osteopath.
 We are the only university in the South West to offer an Osteopathic Master's course which is fully accredited by the General Osteopathic Council.

-During the Master's Osteopathic Medicine you will engage in over 1000 hours of clinical practice and observation this will take place in our state of the art sports centre that houses out Osteopathy Clinic.
+During the Master's Osteopathic Medicine you will engage in over 1000 hours of clinical practice and observation that will take place in our Osteopathy Clinic.
 The majority of these hours will take place in years three and four when you will be treating patients under the supervision of our expert tutors who are there to help, support and educate you in the clinical environment.
-This is the time to put in to practice all the skills, technique, knowledge you have gained over the previous two years and develop yourself as an Osteopath.
+This is the time to put into practice all the skills, technique, knowledge you have gained over the previous two years and develop yourself as an Osteopath.

 What is osteopathy is something that people ask me quite frequently, and the best way to think about it or explain it is we are a holistic manual therapy.
 Okay?
 So we use our hands to treat people.
 We don't prescribe drugs or medicines or anything like that, but we look at the whole person and the whole body.
 So we really want to know information about their life, how they're doing, what they've been doing, what their problem is, and how we might be able to help and treat that.
 Majority of the work we do is within musculoskeletal medicine and in order to be an osteopath in the UK, you need to go to one of the nine institutes that are registered with the General Osteopathic Council.
 In order to be registered, these institutes Marjon is one of you have to fulfil the criteria that is in the OPS which is the osteopathic practise standards and the GOPRE, which is the guidance for pre-registered osteopathic education.
 Our programme is four years long, it's integrated masters which you will enter at undergraduate level so after your A-levels or equivalents and then you progress through the four years and when you leave you'll be a registered osteopath with the General Osteopathic Council, which means you can call yourself an osteopath and practise in the UK and many other countries as well.
 So at Marjon we fulfil all the criteria required from the General Osteopathic Council and we're also looking at how we can fulfil the criteria required from the Advanced Clinical Practitioner and the FCP, which is the first contact practitioner ships.
 These are NHS based initiatives which allow multidisciplinary practitioners to work within the NHS.
 At the moment we're looking at how we integrate these four pillars, which are clinical practise, leadership and management, research and education within the programme to allow that to be easy transferable skills between private practise and within the NHS.